Denotess/simple-csharp/README.md

 - Fork the repo and send a pull request with simple improvements or exercises.
 - Keep changes small and focused (one learning idea per PR).

-Next steps you might try
-- Add brief README sections inside each project folder describing what the program does and any example inputs/outputs.
-- Add simple unit tests to practice test-driven development.
-- Add a lightweight CI workflow to build on push (optional).

 Contact
 - Open an issue in this repository for questions or suggestions.